 How to Successfully Remove Late Student Loan Payments From Your Credit Report

 Even if you have some student loan late payments on your credit report, it is possible to have them removed so they won’t damage your credit score.
 You can do this by sending the lender a goodwill letter.

-The basic premise is to explain why the payment was late and requesting that the item be removed from your credit report.
+The basic premise is to explain why the payment was late and requesting that the item be removed from your credit history.
 You’re most likely to succeed if you can demonstrate extenuating circumstances and have otherwise been a good customer.

-Student loans can be difficult to successfully dispute on your credit report, especially if you have federal loans, but they can be disputed.
+Student loans can be difficult to successfully dispute, especially if you have federal loans, but they can be disputed.
 One common mistake on the credit bureaus’ part is listing the same loan more than once.
-Even if your student loan is from the government, it’s serviced by a private company.
+Even if your student loan is from the government, it’s serviced by a private student loans company.

 These companies can sell your loan to another servicer at any time.
-In some instances, borrowers have reported multiple listings for the same loan on their credit reports — one for each loan servicer.
+In some instances, borrowers have reported multiple listings for the same loan on their reports — one for each loan servicer.

 That’s why it’s important to check your credit score at least once a year.
 You can easily file a dispute with the credit bureau and have little trouble getting them removed.

-Whether you have federal student loans or private ones, both can significantly impact your credit report if you don’t manage them well.
-Knowledge is half the battle, so now you can focus on making those payments regularly to avoid any negative consequences that can come with student loan debt.
+Whether you have federal student loans or private ones, both can significantly impact your credit if you don’t manage them well.
+Knowledge is half the battle, so now you can focus on making those loan payments regularly to avoid any negative consequences that can come with student loan debt.